 Joe Fairless: Trust, but verify.
 We're gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

 Joe Fairless: Alright, let's do it.
 First, a quick word from our Best Ever partners.

 Break: [00:23:01.21] to [00:23:42.07]

 Joe Fairless: Best ever book you've read?

-Joe Fairless: What's a mistake you've made on a transaction we haven't talked about?
+Joe Fairless: What's a mistake you've made on a transaction that we haven't talked about.

-Joe Fairless: What’s the best ever way you like to give back?
+Joe Fairless: Best ever way you like to give back?